rotemyohanan/time-machine/Spring/annotations.md

 ### @SpringBootApplication
 Is a convenience annotation that adds all of the following:

-### @Configuration

-Tags the class as a source of bean definitions for the application context.

-### @EnableAutoConfiguration

-Tells Spring Boot to start adding beans based on classpath settings, other beans, and various property settings.

-Normally you would add **@EnableWebMvc** for a Spring MVC app, but Spring Boot adds it automatically when it sees spring-webmvc on the classpath.
-This flags the application as a web application and activates key behaviors such as setting up a DispatcherServlet.

 ### @ComponentScan
 Tells Spring to look for other components, configurations, and services in the hello package, allowing it to find the controllers.